Atlanta Advance Directive Lawyer

 - Direct the withholding/withdrawal of life-sustaining procedures

 Advance directives can take on many forms, largely depending on state law and individual preferences.
-Typically you will find advance directives such as a durable power of attorney for healthcare, sometimes known as a health care proxy, and the living will.
-They might include information specific to health care decisions, such as whether or not you would like to be resuscitated or be a tissue/organ donor.
+Typically, you will find advance directives such as a durable power of attorney for healthcare, sometimes known as a health care proxy, and the living will.
+They might include information specific to health care decisions, such as whether you would like to be a donor.

-The durable power of attorney for health care is a bit more iron clad, allowing you to assign proxies to speak with doctors and grant health care decision-making powers to another individual.
-Some requests depend on state laws, but overall this document expands the scope of powers for an advance directive.
+- The durable power of attorney for health care is more iron-clad, allowing you to assign proxies to speak with doctors and grant health care decision-making powers to another individual.
+Some requests depend on state laws, but overall, this document expands the scope of powers for an advance directive.

 Selecting a Health Care Agent

-In your ADHC, you can appoint an individual to act on your behalf to make decisions regarding:
+In your ADHC, you can appoint an individual to act on your behalf to make decisions for:

 - Consent to a specific type of healthcare